TanishqMishra12/Pot-hole-detection/README.md

 # Pothole & Road Damage Detector

 ## Overview
-A classical computer-vision pipeline that automatically detects and quantifies pothole and road-surface damage from images.
-The system evaluates the severity of the damage and produces structured severity reports (CSV/JSON).
-This project demonstrates classical CV techniques—specifically Adaptive Thresholding and Markov Random Field (MRF) Graph-Cut segmentation—without relying on deep learning.
+This project detects and measures pothole and road-surface damage from images — the old-school way, using classical computer vision instead of deep learning.
+It looks at each image, figures out how much of the surface is damaged, and scores the severity as Low (<2%), Medium (2–8%), or High (>8%) based on the damage area ratio.
+Results are exported as structured CSV/JSON reports, making it easy to review a batch of images at a glance.

 ## Features
 - **Classical Segmentation Engine**: Choose between a blazing-fast Adaptive Threshold method or a robust MRF Graph-Cut method.